 - Dwarf Orinoco – can’t be beat!
 Nothing comes close.
 There are several sports.

 - Dwarf Namwa – very good producer and grows in lower temps.

 - Blue Java – the real one!
 90% out there are fakes.
 Comes up early in spring!

 - Pitu – a type of bluggoe.
-It makes tiny little fruit.
+It makes a short but fat little fruit.
 I’m not crazy about the taste but it is fairly cold hardy.

 - Dwarf Brazilian – one of my favorites.
 Love the taste!
 Also grows great in lower temps.